This Coffee Pouring Puzzle Has Baffled the Internet. Can You Solve It? | Reader's Digest - Reader's Digest

 But in reality, these users are missing one key aspect of the game.
 Need a hint?
 Take a closer look at the details in each pipe.

 If you answered cup number 5, you are correct!
 Cup 5 will fill up first because the pipes leading to cups 4, 9, and 7 are blocked.
+One user created a helpful diagram that explains the solution:

 Uhh, yes lol pic.twitter.com/ZJoEqk3qU0